 To make your tank reservation either mail your reservation form and your check to WK & WGS, P.O.
 Box 148, Bothell, WA 98041.
-Or, beginning this year, you may pay for your tanks and banquet tickets via PayPal.
-Select from the options below to fill out the form and select add to cart.
+Or, you may pay for your tanks and banquet tickets via PayPal.
+You will be able to select from the several options to fill out the form and select add to cart.
 You will be redirected to your shopping cart, where you can change quantity or remove your items, then you can check out or keep shopping.

 Purging: It is critical that you purge your fish (no feeding) for at least 5 days prior to the show.

 Check-In Times: Koi Registration and Check-In will be from 12 p.m. to 7 p.m. on Friday, September 5th.
 With the advance permission of the Show Chair, late check in is possible between 7 and 8 a.m. on Saturday, September 6th.
 We do not encourage late check-ins.
 No entries will be allowed at any other times.